Caregiver Burnout: How to Take Care of Yourself

 If you have chosen to provide care, you did so for a reason.
 Instead of feeling forced into this circumstance, take power back by taking ownership of your own decision to provide care.
 Remember that your current actions are setting an example for your children or friends.
 Or maybe you are repaying a parent for the years they cared for you.
 Embrace these strong values that define you, and call on them when you are feeling helpless.

 The most crucial step, even when it seems impossible, is to invest in yourself.
 Prioritize the things that are important to you.
 Imagine what your loved one might say if they were more lucid.
-It makes them feel better to see that you are feeling good.
-They will feed off your mood if you are happy, healthy, and calm.
+It may make them feel better to see that you are happy and healthy.

 Asking for help is a sign of profound strength.
 Speak to your friends and family frankly and honestly about how you feel.
 Maybe they will even rise to the occasion.